Allocation of Resources · 5 question types

 Externalities and market failure corrective policies are increasingly tested; particularly in evaluate questions since 2020.

-Market failure occurs when the free market (operating through the price mechanism on its own) fails to allocate scarce resources efficiently from society's standpoint.
+occurs when the free market (operating through the price mechanism on its own) fails to allocate scarce resources efficiently from society's standpoint.
 Either too much or too little of a good is produced compared with what would be best for society as a whole.

 The price mechanism (topic 6) usually does a good job of allocating resources.
 But it focuses only on the private costs and benefits seen by buyers and sellers; it ignores any cost or benefit that spills over onto other people.
 Where those spillovers are large, the resulting allocation is socially inefficient.
 That is market failure.

-The five causes of market failure on the IGCSE syllabus:
+The causes of market failure:

-Sections 2–7 below cover each one and the policies the government can use to correct it.
+Sections 2–8 below cover each one and the policies the government can use to correct it.